aachurin/peewee_filters/README.md

 An argument that tells the filter how to handle the queryset.
 It can accept either a callable or the name of a method on the `FilterSet`.
 The callable receives a `query`, the `field_name` of the model field to filter on, the `value` to filter with, and `context`.
 It should return a filtered query.
+The parameter `value` of a callable should have annotation.

 # Special filters
 ### SearchingFilter